-Because you have diabetes, you know it’s a must to keep your blood sugar levels under control.
+Because you have type 2 diabetes, you know it’s a must to keep your blood sugar levels under control.
 But do you know what makes them spike?

 Check this list of common culprits, plus ways to help you stay healthy and feel great.